Voluntary Internships For Law Students

 Mail application materials (in its entirety) to address below.
 Please note that the Criminal Division – Brooklyn will only accept applications electronically via the e-mail addresses listed below.
 If applying to multiple divisions Civil Division-Brooklyn, Criminal Division-Brooklyn, Civil Division-Central Islip, or Criminal Division-Central Islip, make copies of all application materials for each division you are interested.
 We will not make copies for you! ***

-Criminal Division-Brooklyn - only electronic applications by email (USANYE-Internship@usdoj.gov)
+Criminal Division-Brooklyn - only electronic applications by email to USANYE-Internship@usdoj.gov

-Civil Division-Central Islip - only hard copy applications will be accepted by mail
+Civil Division-Central Islip - will accept applications by mail or email to USANYE-InternshipCI@usdoj.gov

-Criminal Division-Central Islip - will accept applications by mail or email (Burton.Ryan@usdoj.gov or Grace.Cucchissi@usdoj.gov)
+Criminal Division-Central Islip - will accept applications by mail or email to USANYE-InternshipCI@usdoj.gov

 Send application materials to: